 We are faced with deciding whether to use traditional or contemporary medicine.
-Surgery, moxibustion, hot cupping, acupuncture, massage, herbal medicine, and nutraceutical medicine are all examples of traditional medicine, sometimes known as Traditional Chinese Medicine (TCM).
+Surgery, moxibustion, hot cupping, acupuncture, massage, herbal medicine, and nutraceutical medicine are all examples of conventional medicine, sometimes known as Traditional Chinese Medicine (TCM).
 Surgery and, most typically, single-molecule medications are part of modern medicine, also known as Western medicine.
 Here, we’d like to share our thoughts on these two approaches with readers to help them choose the best strategy for treating an illness they’re interested in.

 s between Western medicine and Chinese acupuncture

 Western medicine seeks to solve an issue that already exists.
-A. Chinese acupuncture practitioner examines a patient’s symptoms and appearance (eye, skin, tongue color, and pulse) and then aims to heal the total systemic condition while avoiding potential negative consequences.
+A. Chinese acupuncture practitioners examine a patient’s symptoms and appearance (eye, skin, tongue color, and pulse) to heal the total systemic condition while avoiding potential negative consequences.

 - Western medicine treats symptoms and the target organ as separate from the rest of the body rather than as one integrated system.
 Western medicine employs lab tests to diagnose patients and concentrates on treating symptoms rather than addressing the body’s negative impacts.

 - Chinese acupuncture emphasizes the body’s holistic response to therapy and views it as one integrated biosystem.
 Treatment improves the body’s overall health, including the immune system, while addressing the specific disease.

 Treatments start working at a certain point.

 - Because Western medicine has quick effects, it benefits life-threatening disorders, including infectious infections.
-However, despite being a life-saving surgery or method, the biggest difficulty with these medications is the potential harm they may do to other sections of the body.
+However, despite being a life-saving surgery or method, the most significant difficulty with these medications is the potential harm they may do to other sections of the body.
 Some modern medications can potentially harm other portions of the body permanently.
 Antibiotic treatment with tetracycline, for example, might have side effects such as persistent tooth discoloration.